bensku/Skript/.github/ISSUE_TEMPLATE/bug-report.md

 <!---
  If you get a console error, you should send the full error.
 Also if the error contains a stack trace; you can remove the Server Information section below.
- And you should send long errors using a permanent paste service like Gist.
+ Also you should send long errors using a permanent and reliable paste service like Gist, not hastebin.
 --->

 ### Server Information